-Global macro environment remains complex with persistent inflation at higher level than expected, reducing risks of recession in US, persistent supply chain challenges and geopolitical re-alignment and its long-term implications for supply chains.
-Within this complexity, the underlying Inflation (except UK) seems to be moderating fast and energy prices/commodity prices have finally started reacting to global compression in money supply, higher interest rates and moderation in growth everywhere (except India).
-Expect further reduction of inflation and energy/commodity prices in the next 3-4 quarters.
+Global macro environment remains complex with persistent inflation at higher level than expected, reducing risks of recession in US (resilient households), persistent supply chain challenges and geopolitical realignment and its long-term implications for supply chains.
+Within this complexity, the underlying Inflation (except UK) seems to be moderating.
+Unfortunately, the energy prices have again started moving up because of production cuts by OPEC/Russia.
+Global compression in money supply, higher interest rates and moderation in growth everywhere (except India) is gradually flowing into lower inflation.
+Expect further reduction of inflation and energy/commodity prices in the next 3-4 guarters.
 While the CPI inflation has been moderating, US growth data points are far more positive than earlier expected; indicating that the rate increases are here to stay for some more time.
 Expect one more interest rate increase of 25bps, which will take terminal US interest rates to 5.5%-5.75%.
 Combination of slowing growth, yet sticky inflation is an outcome of healthy US household/Private balance sheets, challenged supply chains, which are taking time to correct itself.
 Geopolitical tensions are taking time to abate and are only getting complex.
 Given these tensions, supply chains and global trade has become vulnerable to new dimension in 2023, missing till 2022.
-The banking crisis is being tackled by central bankers through regulatory channels without compromising on inflation fight through interest rate increases.
 This will mean that the developed world will see growth moderation through FY24.
-Commercial real estate in the developed market seem like a risk area to us due to increase in interest rates over last one year.
-EU is already in recession and China has failed to show any growth uptick post opening up of economy.
+Commercial real estate in the developed market seems like a risk area to us due to increase in interest rates over last one year.
+EU is already in recession and China has failed to show any growth uptick post opening of economy.
 India remains one of the differentiated markets in terms of growth and earnings; a FII flow positive during FY24.